 Katie Mendenhall Wilson

 Katie Mendenhall Wilson was born in Springfield, IL, the daughter of Ken and Joy Mendenhall.
 She spent most of her life in the New Berlin and Pleasant Plains area.
-Katie is a 1999 graduate of Pleasant Plains High School and Capital Area Career Center in Health Occupations and earned a Bachelor’s Degree in Applied Sciences majoring in Mortuary Science and Funeral Service at Southern Illinois University in Carbondale, IL in 2004.
+Katie is a 1999 graduate of Pleasant Plains High School and Capital Area Career Center in Health Occupations.
+She earned a bachelor’s degree in Applied Sciences, majoring in Mortuary Science and Funeral Service, at Southern Illinois University in Carbondale, IL in 2004.
 Katie has worked in the funeral service profession since 1999.

-Katie is a member of Blessed Sacrament Catholic Church in Springfield, the Sangamon County 4-H Foundation, and serves as a Director for the Sangamon County Fair Board.
+Katie is a member of Blessed Sacrament Catholic Church in Springfield, the Sangamon County 4-H Foundation, and is a former Director for the Sangamon County Fair Board.

-Katie and her husband, Zack Wilson, live in Chatham with their daughter and two dogs.
-She enjoys camping, playing softball, showing cattle, reading, and spending time with her family, friends, and animals.
+Katie and her husband, Zack Wilson, live in New Berlin with their daughter and two dogs.
+She enjoys camping, traveling, showing cattle, reading, and spending time with her family, friends, and animals.
 Katie proudly joined the Butler Funeral Homes team in July of 2006 and looks forward to continuing to assist area families and growing professionally for years to come.